Gordon999/Pi-AutoGuider/README.md

 # Pi-AutoGuider
 AutoGuider for a telescope using a Raspberry Pi, with RPi camera (v1 or v2) or suitable webcam.

+#Note this will NOT work with Bullseye, alternative version in development.

 (Beta version of simpler PiAG_Lite at https://github.com/Gordon999/Pi-AG_Lite)

 This script was developed to auto guide a telescope through a ST-4 port using a Raspberry Pi (Pi2B/Pi3B/Pi3B+/Pi4 recommended)